“You’ll find someone else by then,” he said quietly, not looking at me, and then he drove his pedals down and rode off, head down into the wind.

 Mum did catch my eye then, and her look promised me that I wouldn’t be going home without sharing all its secrets, all its love stories, and all its ghost stories too.

 When I wrote Granny Was a Buffer Girl I was living in Sheffield, one of the great industrial cities of the north of England.
 Its international renown was based on the steel industry and on the manufacture of cutlery.
 When I first came to Sheffield in the 1960s there was much evidence of that industry, and to go past the blazing steel works at night was a thrilling journey.
 The huge decline of the steel industry will leave Sheffield stunned and bereft of its heart and motivation for many years.
-The steel works have become sad and decaying monuments to the past, as much a part of the history of the city as were the evidences of old mills and ‘Little Mester’ workplaces that I explored along the Rivelin Valley in my early days here.
+The steel works became sad and decaying monuments to the past, as much a part of the history of the city as were the evidences of old mills and ‘Little Mester’ workplaces that I explored along the Rivelin Valley in my early days here.

 It was during this decline, in 1985, that I came across the painting in the Graves Art Gallery in Sheffield.
 The title of the painting was ‘Sheffield Buffer Girls’ by Sir William Rothenstein and it showed two ordinary young women in their work clothes.
 It did not give their names.
 In the way that portraits do, the eyes of the young women seemed to look straight at me and to be speaking to me.
 I said, aloud, ‘I don’t know what a buffer girl is’, and a girl standing next to me said ‘My granny was a buffer girl’.
 For weeks afterwards the faces of those young women in the painting continued to stare out at me and to haunt me, and when Dave Sheasby, a producer for Schools Radio, invited me to write a local series for Radio Sheffield I decided to go back to that painting and to try to understand what they were telling me.
 There they were, two young women about eighteen or so, trapped forever in the frame of the canvas, and yet they were real women.
 In my series I tried to breathe life into those young women, to allow them to step out of the canvas and to become real people, living and working women of Sheffield.